drivera123/LDRS500/unit-6-learning-activities.md

 1. Read the Unit notes on Androgogy access from the link below.
 2. In a blog post, describe your experience working with adult learners or as your experience as an adult learner.
 Frame your post using the six principles of Androgogy.
-3. Use the categories 'Unit 6' and 'Learning Activity'
+3. Use the categories 'Unit 6' and 'LDRS500'

 ##### Learning Activity 2